 Note that such an approach does not preclude the use of expert judgment.
-You can gather a set of experts and have them estimate the probabilities of interest for the tasks shown in Figure 10, which would not only be fairly quick but would give you the range of expert opinion on the feasibility of executing that CONOPS.
+A group of experts can estimate the probabilities of interest for the tasks shown in Figure 7-1, which would not only be fairly quick but would give you the range of expert opinion on the feasibility of executing that CONOPS.
 Furthermore, such an approach provides advice on where you need to spend your analytical resources, because it helps identify tasks that either appear critical or have widely differing views on their likelihoods of success.